SolraBizna/ars-emu/FICTION.md

 ## Audio

 The ARS contains a custom "digital synthesizer" chip.
 It theoretically outputs at just over 47988Hz&mdash;the main clock divided by 256.
 It supports seven "voices", each of which can be a square, sawtooth, triangle, pulse, or strange hybrid wave.
 It also has a noise generator that can output white or periodic noise at various bandwidths.
+It has limited stereo capability; each voice can either be Center, Left, Right, or Boosted.
+(Noise is always Boosted.)

 ## Controller